-Below is information detailing the financial statements which were fully consolidated during the period of account and which were not included in the entire corresponding period in the prior year:
+Below is information detailing the financial statements which were fully consolidated during the period of report and which were not included in the corresponding period in the prior year:

-- 1. Pelephone Communications Ltd. full consolidation since August 26, 2004 (until that date, 50% proportional consolidation). - 2.
-D.B.S.
+- 1. Pelephone Communications Ltd. full consolidation since August 26, 2004 (until that date, 50% proportional consolidation). - D.B.S.
 Satellite Services (1998) Ltd. full consolidation since June 21, 2004.